Employment assignments

 The application for a work permit, among other documents, must include a certified copy of the draft employment agreement (contract) that will be concluded with the foreign national upon obtaining the work permit.
 Additionally, filing of additional documents may be required depending on the category of the foreign employee for which the work permit is obtained.

 Additionally, the employer must attach to the application a document confirming payment of the state fee for issuance of the work permit.
-The state fee is calculated based on the subsistence level established for a working person by law as of 1 January of the calendar year in which the work permit application is submitted, and it depends on the term for which the work permit is issued by the employment center.
+The state fee is calculated based on the statutory subsistence level for a working person as of 1 January of the calendar year in which the work permit application is submitted, and it depends on the term for which the work permit is issued by the employment center.

 Two or more Ukrainian legal entities can obtain work permits for the same foreign national (e.g., if such foreign national occupies the position of managing director (COO) for several Ukrainian legal entities).

-The Ukrainian employing entity must conclude a written employment agreement (or contract) with the foreign national no later than within 90 calendar days after the work permit is obtained, and submit its certified copy to the relevant employment center within 10 calendar days after its conclusion.
+The Ukrainian employing entity must sign a written employment agreement (or contract) with the foreign national no later than within 90 calendar days after the work permit is obtained, and submit its certified copy to the relevant employment center within 10 calendar days after its conclusion.
 The company's failure to submit a certified copy of the signed employment agreement (or contract) is a ground for cancelation of the work permit.

 The term for which the work permit is issued depends on the category of foreign national for which the employer obtains the work permit, particularly as follows: